Redocly/redocly-cli/docs/commands/preview-docs.md

   petstore: ./openapi/petstore-definition.json
 ```

-In this case, after resolving the path behind the `petstore` alias (see the `.redocly.yaml` tab), `preview-docs` will preview the `petstore.json` definition file.
-The presence of the `.redocly.yaml` configuration file is mandatory.
+In this case, after resolving the path behind the `petstore` alias (example in the `.redocly.yaml` tab), `preview-docs` will preview the `petstore.json` definition file.
+For this approach, the `.redocly.yaml` configuration file is mandatory.

 ### Custom configuration file